 Sagittarius (November 22 – December 21)

 When choosing a birthday gift for Sagittarius, aim for items that will reflect their positive personality.
 For this zodiac sign, try a bouquet of seasonal flowers or a vibrant edible arrangement.
-Or a gourmet basket full of tasty treats and a bottle of fine alcohol.
+Or a gourmet basket full of tasty treats along with a gift certificate.

 Capricorn (December 22 – January 19)

 Unlike happy-go-lucky Sagittarius, Capricorn is a serious zodiac sign.
 They are well-known for their pragmatism and ambitiousness.
 But nothing human is alien to them since they do appreciate a little indulgence every now and then.
 A wine gift basket or beer hamper will help them unwind and take it easy.
 While a spa gift will relax their body and help get rid of all the tension of everyday life.

 Very family-oriented, Capricorns appreciate a gift they can share with loved ones.
 Birthday cakes or chocolate gift baskets are perfect for anyone born in December.
 When it comes to flowers, potted plants like orchids or African violets are wonderful options for this caring zodiac sign.

 Everyone has a birthday flower and it is a great feeling to receive it.
 Birth flowers make every celebration even more memorable.
 They you’re willing to go that extra mile to make your recipient happy.
 Although perfect on their own, you can give birthday flowers with other gifts like wine, chocolates, , cakes and more.
 But no matter what gift you choose, remember it’s the thought that counts the most!

 - – Browse our holiday catalog to find the right option for your budget.

 - – Learn more about Poinsettia History